mjiderhamn/worx-landroid-nodejs/README.md

-# Domoticz adapter for Worx Landroid
+# Home automation integration for Worx Landroid

+This is a small [Node.JS](https://nodejs.org/) library that allows integrating [Worx Landroid robotic mowers](https://www.worxlandroid.com/) with various home automation systems for logging/charting Landroid status such as battery percentage and notifications for Landroid alarms.
-This is a small adapter implemented in [Node.JS](https://nodejs.org/), allowing to capture the status [Worx Landroid robotic mowers](https://www.worxlandroid.com/) sporting a RESTful API (currently models WG796E and WG797E) and publish to the [Domoticz home automation system](http://domoticz.com/).
-This allows you, for example, to track the battery percentage of your mower with the charts made available via the Domoticz GUI.

-Tested with WG796E firmware version 12.1.
+The library is assumed to work with any Landroid sporting WiFi and a RESTful API (currently models WG796E and WG797E), and has been tested with WG796E firmware version 12.1.
 Please report any breaking changes to the API.

-## Installation
+## Common installation
+Regardless of the home automation system you are planning to use, you need to do the following:
 (_The installation instructions make reference to .bat files.
 If you are not on Windows, you are assumed to know what to do..._)

-1. Set up some [MQTT broker/service](https://github.com/mqtt/mqtt.github.io/wiki/servers), such as [Mosquitto](http://mosquitto.org/)
-  1. Note that on Windows you may need to install OpenSSL, see http://git.eclipse.org/c/mosquitto/org.eclipse.mosquitto.git/tree/readme-windows.txt linking to http://slproweb.com/products/Win32OpenSSL.html
-2. Install [Node.JS](https://nodejs.org/).
+1. Install [Node.JS](https://nodejs.org/).
 Make sure you allow `npm` to be on your `PATH`.
-3. Clone this Git repo - `git clone https://github.com/mjiderhamn/worx-landroid-domoticz.git`
+2. Clone this Git repo - `git clone https://github.com/mjiderhamn/worx-landroid-domoticz.git`
   (First install [Git](http://git-scm.com/) if not already installed)
-4. Edit the cloned [`config.js`](config.js).
+3. Edit the cloned [`config.js`](config.js).
 Should be self explanatory.
+4. Run `install.bat` to download dependencies.

+## Domoticz

+If you plan to use [Domoticz home automation system](http://domoticz.com/), follow these additional steps:

+1. Set up some [MQTT broker/service](https://github.com/mqtt/mqtt.github.io/wiki/servers), such as [Mosquitto](http://mosquitto.org/)
+  1. Note that on Windows you may need to install OpenSSL, see http://git.eclipse.org/c/mosquitto/org.eclipse.mosquitto.git/tree/readme-windows.txt linking to http://slproweb.com/products/Win32OpenSSL.html
-5. Install [Domoticz](http://domoticz.com/) on some supported hardware (PC, Raspberry Pi, ...).
+2. Install [Domoticz](http://domoticz.com/) on some supported hardware (PC, Raspberry Pi, ...).
-7. Run `install.bat` now to download dependencies.
-8. Start the application by running `run.bat`
+3. Start the application by running `run.bat`
-9. Use your browser and navigate to _Utility_ in the Domoticz UI.
+4. Use your browser and navigate to _Utility_ in the Domoticz UI.

-## Response
+## Home Assistant
+If you plan to use [Home Assistant](https://home-assistant.io), follow these additional steps:

+_*TODO*_

+## Worx Landroid REST API JSON response

 The JSON response from the Landroid contains the following JSON structure, with Italian names.
 English explanation is inlined as comments.